Rinkuby-Labs/RinkubyGo/config/config.md

 ### Consensus Parameters

 :::note
-Some of these parameters can only be set on a local or private network, not on Fuji Testnet or Mainnet
+Some of these parameters can only be set on a local or private network, not on Chennai Testnet or Rinkuby Mainnet
 :::

 | Flag | Env Var | Type | Default | Description |